 Based on the New Revised Standard Version

-The bottom line of this text is that it is hard to be good!
+* Children quickly get lost in all the repetitive phrases in this passage.
+The bottom line however, makes immediate sense - it is hard to be good!
 It hard for every person at every age of life!
 Even when we want to be good, it is not easy to do what we know we should.

-O The last film of the Harry Potter saga comes out in mid July.
-Many older children are looking forward to it, even rereading the books on which it will be based.
-Harry might scratch his head a bit over Paul’s long complex sentences, but once he figured out what Paul was saying, he would agree with him.
+* When we last read the Year A texts, many children were excited about the arrival of the final Harry Potter film.
+It was a big deal, so I offered lots of Harry Potter suggestions during July and August.
+This year Harry is still popular so I am leaving in the suggestions.
+But, you will probably not want to use them all.
+For today - Harry might scratch his head a bit over Paul’s long complex sentences in Romans, but once he figured out what Paul was saying, he would agree with him.
 Both Paul and Harry knew that there is strong evil in the world and that we must stand up to it.
 The evil in Harry’s world takes the forms of monster animals and death-eaters.
 The evil in Paul’s world and ours takes the form of temptations to grab what we want even when it hurts others.
 It was hard for Harry to stand up to the evils in his world and it is hard for us to stand up to the evil we find in our world.
 Part of the power of the Potter books is their call to children to stand up against evil on a local and cosmic scale.
-(Go to Harry Potter and the July Worship Planner for more.)

 This is obviously not a children’s time.
 Children will not understand it completely.
 But, their attention will be caught and they may hear that sin is corporate as well as personal.
 For most children that will be a new idea.